NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/Dull Pukwudgie.md

 abilities_mid:
   - name: ""
   - name: "Defensive Quills"
     desc: "  A creature that hits a pukwudgie with an unarmed Strike or a non-reach melee Strike takes 3d8 piercing damage (DC 21 Reflex check save).
-On a critical failure, the creature also takes 1d6 persistent poison from the poisoned quills.\n_Note: A DC was not provided for this ability by Paizo.
+On a critical failure, the creature also takes 1d6 persistent poison from the poisoned quills.\n* * *\n\n_Note: A DC was not provided for this ability by Paizo.
 The DC present here is a moderate DC for the creature level according to the Gamemastery Guide creature building Tables_"

 attacks:
   - name: ""